 The future for pilots is bright, with growing demand and diverse job opportunities in airlines, cargo, corporate aviation, defense and training.
 Aspirants are encouraged to pursue pilot training to enjoy a rewarding career, global opportunities and professional respect.
 Start your Pilot career with Pilot CET and for and query put query on www.pilotcet.com

-That’s false.
-Aviation in India is one of the fastest growing sectors. pilot employment opportunities are increasing fast.
+That s false Aviation in India is one of the fastest growing sectors. pilot employment opportunities are increasing fast.